hand-e-fr/OpenHosta/docs/doc.md

 ### Raises

 - **`TypeError`**:
-  Raised if the provided `func` is not callable or lacks sufficient information to generate data (such as missing type annotations).
+  Raised if the provided `function_pointer` is not callable or lacks sufficient information to generate data (such as missing type annotations).

 ### Example